-Extra bits on respiration, aerobic vs anaerobicWatch
+Extra bits on respiration, aerobic vs anaerobicWatch this thread

 I've been asked to cover extra info on respiration, stuff that might not be in textbooks or obvious, etc.

 1. Why has aerobic respiration evolved to override anaerobic respiration?